 The Department of Environmental Conservation has made significant progress in getting the unit management planning process underway.
-This progress should be continued, so that all unit management plans will be completed before the next five-year review of the master plan in 1989/90.
-And tThe Department of Environmental Conservation should commit the necessary resources for that purposeso that all unit management plans are completed.
+This progress should be continued, so that all unit management plans will be completed before the next fiveyear review of the master plan in 1989/90. and the Department of Environmental Conservation and the Agency should commit the necessary resources for that purposeso that all unit management plans are completed.
+The Department is able to utilize a suite of management tools prior to the adoption of a UMP, such as ongoing trail, campsite, and facilities maintenance; closure, rehabilitation or minor relocation of structures and improvements; and managing public access.
+The process of developing and updating UMPs on a regular basis remains a key priority to ensure public engagement in determining the management objectives for an area.